Research faster, better. AI charged.

 Full research landscape mapping

 Use the Exploration tool starting from your free text description of the problem, and a result editor, to build a large corpus of documents related to your problem statement.
-Use the iterative Mapping tool to narrow down to a precise reading list.
+Use the iterative Focus tool to narrow down to a precise reading list.

 Incorporate additional databases